wdiesveld/cf-ex-tinyqueries/README.md

   cf create-service cleardb spark my-test-mysql-db
   ```

 1. Edit the manifest.yml file.
 Change the 'host' attribute to something unique.
-Then under "services:" change "mysql-db" to the name of your MySQL service.
+Then under "services:" change "my-test-mysql-db" to the name of your MySQL service.
 This is the name of the service that will be bound to your application and thus available to TinyQueries.

 1. Push it to CloudFoundry.